UPPMAX/R-python-julia-matlab-HPC/docs/julia/isolatedJulia.rst

 Tom's Obvious Minimal Language (TOML) files (Project.toml, Manifest.toml) are present while in the latter also source files are included with some specific layout.

-If you have have started Julia once you will get the folders like this in the ~/.julia folder.
+If you have started Julia once you will get the folders like this in the ~/.julia folder.

 .. code-block:: bash